exakat/exakat-docs/Reference/Reports.rst

 The title of the analysis is listed on the left, and the analysis short name is listed on the right, for further documentation.

 This analysis uses Analysis as default rule.
-It may otherwise configured with the -T option.
+It may otherwise parametered with the -T option.